Dream Home (Australian TV series): Reception

-An early review from David Knox of TV Tonight said the format isn't original enough and can be easily compared to House Rules or The Block.
+An early review from David Knox of TV Tonight said the format is not original enough and can be easily compared to House Rules or The Block.
 An article from Yahoo! stated viewers also found it similar to House Rules, however viewers did enjoy the series.
 Ben Pobjie from The Sydney Morning Herald wrote, "But Dream Home is a kinder and gentler enterprise than that show, emphasising dreams over property values at every turn.
 Here the two-person teams are actually renovating each other's houses, giving lots of opportunity for tearful "we just want to give them the home of their dreams" speeches.".